awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ### S3 Custom Command Settings<a name="cli-configure-files-s3"></a>

-Amazon S3 supports several settings that configure how the CLI performs S3 operations\.
+Amazon S3 supports several settings that configure how the AWS CLI performs Amazon S3 operations\.
 Some apply to all S3 commands in both the `s3api` and `s3` namespaces\.
 Others are specifically for the S3 "custom" commands that abstract common operations and do more than a one\-to\-one mapping to an API operation\.
 The `aws s3` transfer commands `cp`, `sync`, `mv`, and `rm` have additional settings you can use to control S3 transfers\.

 All of these options can be configured by specifying the `s3` nested setting in your `config` file\.
 Each setting is then indented on its own line\.